-Certain document types should never be copied or scanned.
+Certain document types, such as pay cheques or classified documents, should never be copied or scanned.
 Therefore, print devices must provide a mechanism to protect such documents from copy, print or scan.
 Hardcopy security features within multifunction devices protect classified documents from illegal copies being made.
 Additionally, any such illegal action should be logged and reported to the administrators.